 Crowdfunding sites instead make their money by taking a cut of whatever you bring in.
 The exact amount varies, but it tends to be in the neighborhood of 5 percent.
 There are also payment processing fees that go to the financial institutions, which adds another few percentage points.
 As a rule of thumb, you can bank on taking home a solid 90 percent of what you raise.

 This is a complicated topic that is still evolving today.
-Crowdfunding nonprofit organizations, just like any other fundraising mechanism, requires diligence and understanding so that you can properly comply with any legal requirements and provide useful, sound advice to your donors when they have questions.
+Any fundraising mechanism for starting a business requires diligence and understanding so that you can properly comply with any legal requirements and provide useful, sound advice to your donors when they have questions.

 Don’t be scared by the legal requirements of crowdfunding!
 Charity fundraising always requires diligence.
 We offer comprehensive compliance services to guide you through matters of this nature.